Hives/makers-notes/week-4/bookmark-challenge-notes.md

 *Afternoon challenge for Week 4*
 *[Exercise details](https://github.com/makersacademy/course/tree/master/bookmark_manager)*

+I went through all the challenges and walkthroughs on Friday morning (29 Mar) in preparation for the weekend challenge.
+At that point I'd got as far as stage 13, more or less, so the notes after that point were based on skimming the challenges and recording what was involved.

 ## 1: Analysis

 Use user stories!!!
 And other anlysis tools - domain model diagramming, CRC diagarms, class diagrams.
 Good planning will probably help you avoid getting into endless refactor hell